Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Introduction

-{\it (i) Robust Instability Analysis}: Analysis of robust instability is quite different from that of robust stability as pointed out in \cite{HIH:LCSS2020}, which demonstrated through numerical examples why the robust instability analysis is far more difficult.
-Unlike the robust stability analysis, the small gain condition in terms of the $L_\infty$ norm is only sufficient for the robust instability as seen in e.g., \cite{Inoue:ECC2013,Tsypkin:Automatica1994}, because existence of a purely imaginary pole does not necessarily imply transition from instability to stability (although the opposite transition is implied).
-Therefore, characterization of robust instability radius (RIR) requires an intricate analysis to ensure not one but all of unstable poles are perturbed to the left half plane.
+{\it (i) Robust Instability Analysis}: The problem is similar to but quite different from that of robust stability analysis as pointed out in~\cite{HIH:LCSS2020}, which demonstrated through numerical examples why robust instability analysis is far more difficult.
+Unlike robust stability analysis, the small gain condition in terms of the $\Linf$-norm only gives a lower bound of the robust instability radius (RIR) (as seen in e.g.,~\cite{Inoue:ECC2013,Tsypkin:Automatica1994}) because existence of a purely imaginary pole does not necessarily imply transition from instability to stability (although the opposite transition is implied).
+Therefore, characterization of the RIR requires an intricate analysis to ensure not one but all of unstable poles are perturbed to the left half plane.

-{\it (ii) Stabilization by a Minimum Norm Stable Controller}: The difficulty can be understood by the equivalence of the exact RIR analysis to the minimum norm strong stabilization problem~\cite{HIH:LCSS2020, HIH:Automatica2021}, where a stable controller with a minimum norm is sought to stabilize a given unstable plant.
-Although the necessary and sufficient condition for the strong stabilizability has been known as the parity interlacing property for SISO systems, the order of a strongly stabilizing controller is unknown~\cite{Youla:Automatica1974,Ohta:SICE2001}.
+{\it (ii) Stabilization by a Minimum-Norm Stable Controller}: The difficulty of the RIR analysis can be understood by its equivalence to the minimum-norm strong stabilization problem (\cite{HIH:LCSS2020, HIH:Automatica2021}) where a stable controller with minimum norm is sought to stabilize a given unstable plant.
+Although the necessary and sufficient condition for strong stabilizability is known to be the parity interlacing property for single-input-single-output (SISO) systems, the required order of a strongly stabilizing controller is unknown~\cite{Youla:Automatica1974,Ohta:SICE2001}.
 It is also unknown whether the problem of strong stabilization can be transformed into a convex optimization problem.
-Hence, there is no computationally efficient algorithm for solving such problem.
-Minimization of the $H_{\infty}$ norm on some closed-loop transfer functions has been considered in the literature, but only partial solutions have been obtained due to the difficulty in enforcing the stability constraint on the controller, e.g., \cite{Zeren:Automatica2000}.
-Hence, the requirement of the strong stabilization with norm constraint on the controller makes the optimization problem extremely difficult.
+Hence, no computationally efficient algorithm is known for solving such a problem.
+Minimization of the $\Hinf$-norm on some closed-loop transfer functions has been considered in the literature, but only partial solutions have been obtained for the problem in hand due to the difficulty in enforcing the stability constraint on the controller, e.g.~\cite{Zeren:Automatica2000}.
+Hence, the requirement of strong stabilization with norm constraint on the controller makes the optimization problem extremely difficult.